ventus-ag/docs/_docs/coretasks/Scaling.md

         ports:
         - containerPort: 80
 ```
-- Create deployment using `kubectl apply -f deployment-test.yaml` to crate deployment.
+- Create deployment using `kubectl apply -f deployment-test.yaml` to create deployment.

-- Used command `kubectl get pods` we will see that one of pods can't move in running state:
+- Using command `kubectl get pods` we will see that one of pods can't move in running state:

 ![](../../assets/img/scaling/get_pods.png)

-- Used command `kubectl describe pod "podname"` we will see that this pod have problem: `Insufficient memory`
+- Using command `kubectl describe pod "pod name"` we will see that this pod have problem: `Insufficient memory`

 ![](../../assets/img/scaling/Insufficient_memory.png)

 - Now resize cluster and add one more node like we saw on steps earlier.

-- Used comand `kubectl get nods` to sure that one more node was added:
+- Use the command `kubectl get nods` to make sure that one more node was added:

 ![](../../assets/img/scaling/get_nodes.png)

-- Used comand `kubectl get pods` and make sure that all pods in running state:
+- Use comand `kubectl get pods` and make sure that all pods in running state:

 ![](../../assets/img/scaling/get_pods2.png)